isomorphic-software/smartclient-docs/kb_topics/errorHandling.md

 *   Override [RPCManager.handleTransportError](../classes/RPCManager.md#classmethod-rpcmanagerhandletransporterror).
 This logic is called earlier than handleError, and it is called even when you are using custom error handling (discussed below).
 It is intended to allow your code to inspect the failed response early in the handling flow, to see if it is really unrecoverable.
 For example, a failure might have happened because of a temporary network problem, so resubmitting the request may be a valid thing to do to try to resolve the error.
 Note, as with handleError, this is a static class-level customization

 **Custom Error Handling**
 As an alternative to handling errors centrally, you can handle them in your regular callback methods.
 To do this, specify [willHandleError](../classes/RPCRequest.md#attr-rpcrequestwillhandleerror) as a request property.
-When you do this, [RPCManager.handleError](../classes/RPCManager.md#classmethod-rpcmanagerhandleerror) is bypassed, and your callback is invoked as normal.
-If you want to invoke the default error handling logic in your callback, you can use [RPCManager.runDefaultErrorHandling](../classes/RPCManager.md#classmethod-rpcmanagerrundefaulterrorhandling)

-_Note: if `handleTransportError()` was configured it **will** be called for error codes indicating a transport error even if `willHandleError` is true._

-For `willHandleError:true` requests, your callback code can determine that it is in error state by inspecting the status property on the response.
-Any value less than zero indicates an error.
-See the documented status codes such as [RPCResponse.STATUS_FAILURE](../classes/RPCResponse.md#classattr-rpcresponsestatus_failure) for more information on specific error codes that may be returned by the SmartClient server.

-Note that if validation failed for a save request on an edit component, setting `willHandleError` to true will cause your callback to be invoked, but the normal behavior of populating the field errors onto the form and redrawing it **also** takes place.
+When you do this, centralized error handling is bypassed (as mentioned above, `handleTransportError()` will still be called) and your callback is invoked as normal.
+Your callback code determines that it is in error state by inspecting the status property on the response - if it is negative, there has been an error.
+Note that validation errors are treated specially, in that your callback is invoked, but the normal behavior of populating the field errors onto the form and redrawing it **also** takes place.

-Note, when you are handling errors in user callbacks, an error status other than [RPCResponse.STATUS_VALIDATION_ERROR](../classes/RPCResponse.md#classattr-rpcresponsestatus_validation_error) typically indicates some sort of serious, unrecoverable error.
+Note, when you are handling errors in user callbacks, a negative status in the response indicates some sort of serious, unrecoverable error (except in the case of [RPCResponse.STATUS_VALIDATION_ERROR](../classes/RPCResponse.md#classattr-rpcresponsestatus_validation_error)).
 Therefore, ensure that your error handling code does not assume that the response will be properly formed or contain particular elements.

 You can specify `willHandleError` (or any other DSRequest/RPCRequest property) on a component request by providing the DSRequest Properties parameter.
-For example, on a [ListGrid.fetchData](../classes/ListGrid_2.md#method-listgridfetchdata):
+For example, on a [ListGrid.fetchData](../classes/ListGrid_1.md#method-listgridfetchdata):

 ```
      listGrid.fetchData({}, function(dsResponse, data, dsRequest) {